Video games in India: Mobile gaming

 Mobile gaming in India has grown exponentially because of inexpensive smartphones, high-speed 4G internet connection, and convenient access.
 As of 2019, India is one of the top five mobile gaming markets in the world in terms of number of users.
 In 2019, online gaming in India was estimated at ₹6200 crore with an estimated 300 million gamers.
 The Indian gaming market is expected to grow from ₹8900 crore in 2021 to ₹22300 crore by 2023.

 PlayerUnknown's Battlegrounds Mobile (PUBG Mobile), a battle royale game published by Tencent Games, became the most popular mobile game in India in 2018.
 As of January 2020, India became PUBG Mobiles largest market in the world with 175 million downloads, which is 24% of all PUBG Mobile players worldwide.

 During the COVID-19 pandemic, there was an increase in the number of Indian mobile gamers because of the stay-at-home orders.
 From April 2019 and June 2020 when COVID occurred, the Google Play Store saw a 51% increase in mobile game downloads and the iOS App Store saw a 20% increase.
+Within the first 9 months of lockdown in 2020, India became the largest consumer of online games with 7.3 billion downloads.